mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

 ### Manual installation:

-Simply add the file `AlignedCollectionViewFlowLayout.swift` to your Xcode project and you're ready to go.
+Just add the file `AlignedCollectionViewFlowLayout.swift` to your Xcode project and you're ready to go.

 ### Example